zieglerk/zieglerk.github.io/pages/software.md

 permalink: "/software/"
 ---

-# Software

 > In theory, there is no difference between theory and
 > practice.
-But, in practice, there is.
--- attributed to Jan L. A. van de Snepscheut
+But, in practice, there is. -- attributed to Jan L. A. van de Snepscheut

-I host some code, mostly in python, on
-		[github](https://github.com/zieglerk).
-Most of it is joint work with co-authors (and co-teachers).
+I host some code, mostly in python, on [github](https://github.com/zieglerk).
+Most of it is joint work with co-authors (and
+		co-teachers).

 ## Research Code

-> Rule 8: The development of fast algorithms is slow!
--- Arnold Sch&ouml;nhage
+> Rule 8: The development of fast algorithms is slow! -- Arnold Sch&ouml;nhage

 Academic software has some peculiarities.
 A Dagstuhl
 	    Perspectives Workshop addressed them with a <a href="http://drops.dagstuhl.de/opus/volltexte/2017/7146/">manifesto</a>.